asdf-format/asdf/docs/asdf/developer_overview.rst

 holds the incomplete generators in a way similar to the pyyaml ``construct_document`` function.

 There are differences though.
-The calss ``TreeModificationContext`` provides methods to indicate if nodes are pending (i.e., incomplete), and there is a special value ``PendingValue`` that is a signal that the node hasn't been handled yet (e.g., it may be referencing something yet to be done).
+The class ``TreeModificationContext`` provides methods to indicate if nodes are pending (i.e., incomplete), and there is a special value ``PendingValue`` that is a signal that the node hasn't been handled yet (e.g., it may be referencing something yet to be done).